Vermont Sales Tax

-Whether your business is based in Vermont or you simply make sales of tangible personal property to customers in the state on a regular basis, it’s important for you to know what the state’s sales tax laws are and how they apply to you.
-This includes understanding the applicable tax rates at various locations throughout the state, knowing which rate applies to any given sale, and understanding what the requirements are for triggering a nexus condition in Vermont.
+Whether your small business is based in Vermont or you simply make sales of tangible personal property to customers in the state regularly, it’s important for you to know what the state’s sales tax laws are and how they apply to you.
+This includes understanding the applicable tax rates at various locations throughout the state, knowing which rate applies to any given sale, and understanding the requirements for triggering a nexus condition in Vermont.

-Vermont law stipulates that the tax rate in effect for any given sale is the one at the location where the purchaser takes possession of the product.
+Vermont law stipulates that the tax rate for any given sale is at the location where the purchaser takes possession of the product.
 That means if you have a physical store, you will charge the rate for the municipality you’re located in to all of your customers, regardless of the part of the state they live in.

 There are a few additional tax rates in Vermont for specific types of items.
-These include a 9% tax on prepared food, restaurant meals, and lodging, and a 10% tax on alcoholic beverages.
+These include a 9% tax on prepared food, restaurant meals, and lodging and a 10% tax on alcoholic beverages served in restaurants.

 Any business with a physical place of business in Vermont is considered to have a nexus, or significant presence, in the state for sales tax purposes.
 However, even if you don’t have an actual storefront or office, you may still be considered to have a significant enough relationship with the state to be required to collect and remit sales tax.

 Some other situations or relationships that can trigger nexus include:

 - The display of advertising in the state, or the distribution of advertising materials or flyers, or advertising through the use of radio or television ads

 - Soliciting orders through mail, computer data base, cable, or other communication systems from outside of the state to make sales to customers within the state, as long as total revenue from those sales is at least $50,000 in any previous 12-month period

 - Engaging a contractor, employee, or other agent to represent your business in the state

 - Keeping goods in a warehouse in the state